ptramontina/lawnstarter-project/README.md

 4. Afther that, use Sail to build and start the main app: `vendor/bin/sail up`

+5. Run the app encrypt: `vendor/bin/sail php artisan key:generate`

-5. Keep `sail up` always executing, and in another terminal, run the migrations: `vendor/bin/sail php artisan migrate`
+6. Keep `sail up` always executing, and in another terminal, run the migrations: `vendor/bin/sail php artisan migrate`

-6. Run the following command and keep always executing: `npm run dev`
+7. Run the following command and keep always executing: `npm run dev`

-7. In order to create events every 5 minutes, also run and keep executing the following command: `vendor/bin/sail php artisan schedule:work`
+8. In order to create events every 5 minutes, also run and keep executing the following command: `vendor/bin/sail php artisan schedule:work`

 ## How to navigate